 I usually found these heirloom varieties off the beaten path in the small garden plots of hillside towns, growing among the clipped rosemary parterres, tomatoes, squashes, and arugula.
 The randomness of sunflowers dotted about added to the charm of these gardens.
 That experience sent me home with zeal to plant every variety I could get my hands on.

 It’s easy to understand how their striking blooms and long, strong stems make sunflowers a flower arranger’s dream.
-If, like me, you’re prone to cut and bring everything you grow into the house, it’s important to know that some varieties are better suited for the vase than others.
+If, like me, you’re prone to cutting and bringing everything you grow into the house, it’s important to know that some varieties are better suited for the vase than others.

 Allen’s Favorite Sunflower Varieties